fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.SiteRecovery/v1.1.11/Remove-AzureRmSiteRecoveryNetworkMapping.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRMSiteRecoveryNetworkMapping** cmdlet removes a network mapping from the current azure_2 Site Recovery vault.
+The **Remove-AzureRMSiteRecoveryNetworkMapping** cmdlet removes a network mapping from the current Azure Site Recovery vault.

 ## EXAMPLES